- Fact Checked

 For many, the first clue is a menstrual cycle that never seems predictable.
 Your periods may come more than 35 days apart, or disappear for months at a time.
 Alongside cycle irregularities, you might notice:

-• Body hair that grows in unexpected places like the armpits, chest, or abdomen
+- Unexpected hair growth on the armpits, chest, or abdomen

 Emotional and Social Impact